kahlil/flow-state/README.md

 const oddstream = createOddstream();
 ```

-See it in use in an Angular 2 app [here](https://github.com/kahlil/tinydraft).

 ### Set Action Creators
 Pass all action creators to the OddStream library.
 Preferably in the code of the main component that contains the rest of your app.